Damocles-fr/PPJF/README.md

 >   Example: `// @match        http://192.168.1.10:8096/*`
 >   Don’t forget the `*` at the end
 >
+>  Note : The .js userscript can be put in Jellyfin JavaScript Injector plugin instead, but every play buttons in Jellyfin Web won't work anywhere else without the .ps1 and Potplayer.
+>
 > ## 4) Enable PowerShell script execution (Windows)
 > - In Windows 11: Settings → System → For developers → PowerShell → allow local PowerShell scripts / unsigned scripts (wording may vary)
 > - If you can’t find it: